AlternativesIT

 2. Improve App Usage and License Optimization

 Buying software is just the beginning.
 The real value comes from how effectively it’s used.
-SaaS management tools help track real-time usage, monitor adoption rates, and identify tools that are underutilized.
+SaaS management platform help track real-time usage, monitor adoption rates, and identify tools that are underutilized.
 With this insight, companies can make smarter decisions—whether that means downgrading a license, reallocating it to someone else, or replacing the tool altogether.

 3. Strengthen IT Governance and Security